mnordhoff/firefox-pin-data/README.md

 6. `previous_release_days`: Days from the previous row's release date until the current row's release date
 7. `firefox_version`: Tor Browser only; Firefox version it is based on

-The .csv files are, i believe, in the public domain by nature.
-The other files are under the MIT license.
+Licensed under the MIT license; see `LICENSE.txt`.
+Nonetheless, i believe the .csv files are in the public domain by nature.